 Shared-nothing systems using erasure-codes take that network latency hit on reads as well.
 Imagine a system that shards files in 128 KB strips across its nodes.
 When a user issues a 1MB read, the receiving node has to retrieve eight 128 KB strips and reassemble them into a 1 MB reply.
 If one node is busy, the user has to wait.

 This gets even worse in object storage systems using dispersal codes to spread the strips of erasure code stripes across multiple clusters, or data centers.
 Those dispersal codes can recover data from any 12 of 18 strips in an erasure code stripe.
-But since dispersal codes don’t use separate data and parity strips like Reed-Solomon, and VAST’s Locally Decodeable Codes do those systems have to have 12 of 18 strips to decode the data for small reads too.
+But since dispersal codes don’t use separate data and parity strips like Reed-Solomon, and VAST’s Locally Decodable Codes do, those systems have to have 12 of 18 strips to decode the data for small reads too.
 When 6 strips are stored in each of three data centers WAN latency has to be included in read latency.

 Moving Beyond Shared-Nothing Systems